Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: System Design

 \subsection{Adaptivity Across Classic Experiments}

 The combination of the Experiment Configuration Language and the layered interaction controls allows the platform to be rapidly adapted for re-implementing classic experimental paradigms or creating novel ones.
-While our case studies in Section~\ref{sec: case_study} provide an in-depth demonstration of a Shape Factory re-implementation~\cite{bos2004group}, we describe here how the platform's modularity supports several other paradigms from collaboration research.
-The participant interfaces correspond to each paradigm is shown in Fig~\ref{fig:adaptation}.
+While our case studies in Section~\ref{sec: case_study1} provide an in-depth demonstration of a Shape Factory re-implementation~\cite{bos2004group}, we describe here how the platform's modularity supports several other paradigms from collaboration research.
+The participant interfaces corresponding to each paradigm are shown in Fig~\ref{fig:adaptation}.

 One such paradigm is DayTrader~\cite{bos2002effects}, a social dilemma experiment that analyzes how communication media affect trust.
-In this task, participants make decisions about individual versus group investments over multiple rounds.
-To configure this experiment, the \textit{Trading} page and \textit{My Task} module are disabled, while the \textit{My Action} module is adapted to support the investment decisions.
-The \textit{Information Dashboard} is set to display group contributions and individual income, and the researcher enables the group chat in the \textit{Chat} page to allow for discussion.
+In this task, participants make decisions about individual versus group investments across multiple rounds.
+To configure this experiment, the \textit{Trading} page and \textit{My Task} module are disabled, while the \textit{My Action} module is adapted to support investment decisions.
+The \textit{Information Dashboard} displays group contributions and individual income, and group chat in the \textit{Chat} page is enabled for discussion.

-Another example is Essay Ranking~\cite{zheng2023competent}, a group decision-making task originally conducted via a Wizard-of-Oz setup.
+Another example is Essay Ranking~\cite{zheng2023competent}, a collaborative decision-making task originally conducted via a Wizard-of-Oz setup.
 Participants first review and rank essays independently, then discuss their rankings as a group before submitting a final independent ranking.
 Our platform supports this workflow by adapting the \textit{My Status} module to display the essays and using the \textit{My Action} module for the ranking inputs.
 The group discussion phase is enabled by allowing group chat in the \textit{Chat} page.